Dineshkumar510/Random_person_API/README.md

  - In the project directory, you can run by using default method "NPM start"

-# Dependicies used for this project:
+#  Dependencies used for this project:

 	"@testing-library/jest-dom": 5.11.9,